Assistant Professor of Marketing

 Fax: 618| 453-7747

-- antecedents and consequences of symbolic consumption
+- Antecedents and consequences of materialism and status pursuit

 Lee, Jaehoon and L. J. Shrum (2012), “Conspicuous Consumption versus Charitable Behavior in Response to Social Exclusion: A Differential Needs Explanation,” Journal of Consumer Research, 39(October), 530-544.